kheerand/Social-architecture-pattern-library/patterns/(036) Pioneers, settlers & town planners/README.md

 ## Solution patterns

-Understand the evolutionary stage that something is at, and match the people with the right personality to it.
+Utilising techniques such as [Wardley mapping](https://en.wikipedia.org/wiki/Wardley_map), understand the evolutionary stage that something is at, and match the people with the right personality to it.

 Have teams with similar personality types for each stage of evolution.